Linseneintopf/ygo-proxy-generator/README.md

 ### The program crashes, hangs or does not produce a PDF file

-If this happens, please open an issue and I will try to fix it as soon as i have time.
+If this happens, please open an issue and I will try to fix it ~as soon as i have time~ years later when I remember that this repo exists (sorry).
 Please include all information required to recreate the problem, most importantly your `decklist.txt`.